What is Project Portfolio Management?

 Often businesses and organizations who take on multiple projects have employees and team members working remotely.
 When you have various team members working from multiple locations, effective communication can be difficult.

-The best PPM tools are accessible online, eliminating communication barriers.
+The best project portfolio management tools are accessible online, eliminating communication barriers.

 When communication is streamlined through one central hub you can: